nuxt/vite/README.md

 }
 ```

 That's it!
-Now you can enjoy super fast `nuxt dev` experience with Vite!
+Now you can enjoy a super fast `nuxt dev` experience with Vite!

 **[📖 Read documentation for more](https://vite.nuxtjs.org)**